ladjs/lad/Readme.md

 * `src/locales` folder (full of all the translations, if a locale is missing, it defaults to English; `en.json`)
 * `src/config/locales.js` file (uncommented languages are the ones supported)
-* `src/config/index.js` (see the `config.i18n.HELLO_WORLD` variable, which you can use as your strings)
+* `src/config/index.js` (see the `config.i18n.HELLO_WORLD` variable as an example &ndash; you can use the `config.i18n` object for error messages, success messages, page titles, page descriptions, and more)

-Yes, you can customize this for international localization.
-But we didn't build this in by default.
-We're just letting you know we thought of it.
 If you want recommendations on services to use for this and how to integrate, then [join our Slack][slack-url] and ask us!

+To translate a message, you simply use the context helper method `ctx.translate('SOME_CONFIG_KEY_MESSAGE')`.
+If you need interpolation, you can pass them as such `ctx.translate('SOME_MESSAGE', 'Foo', 'Bar', 'Baz')` whereas `config.i18n.SOME_MESSAGE = 'Hello %s %s %s'` (outputs `Hello Foo Bar Baz`).

+Translations of message keys in `config.i18n` are found in `locales/`.
+If you wanted to translate `SOME_CONFIG_KEY_MESSAGE` in Spanish, then edit the property for the key of `"Hello %s %s %s"` in `locales/es.json`.

 ### Performance

-For performance, you should always use the `lean()` method while writing your Mongoose queries.
+For performance, you should always use the `lean()` method while writing your Mongoose queries (here's [an example article][lean-method] showing why).

 You should also **never use Mongoose hooks, virtuals, or the populate method**.
+Instead you should write static functions in the models, such as `User.doSomething(user, fn)`.
+For insight as to how to write static methods, [see the Mongoose docs here][mongoose-static-method].

 If you need to asynchronously populate or waterfall chain population of database references, we suggest to use the [$lookup operator][lookup-operator] or use Async/Await syntax to keep it clean.
 For an example of how to write a `populate()` method with $lookup, [see this GitHub issue][gh-mongoose-issue].